What is Peroneal Tendinopathy?

 What are the Symptoms of Peroneal Tendinopathy?

-- Gradual worsening pain over the outside of the ankle
+- Gradual worsening of pain on the outer part of the ankle

-- Pain with turning the foot in or out
+- Pain when turning the foot inward or outward

 How is Peroneal Tendinopathy Diagnosed?